hahndorf/hacops/README.md

  In 'Network and Sharing Center' your networks are shown as 'Public', "Private' or 'Domain'
     You can change that with this script in all supported versions of Windows

+### New-DemoFtpSite.ps1

+Shows how to set up IIS with a FTP site that uses IIS Manager Users and a special account to run the FTP service.